TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-otherconnectiontypes.md

 * **Unable to link Azure DevOps with Bitbucket**

-    Ensure that you have the sufficient permissions on the subscription to make a connection.
+    Ensure that you have the sufficient permissions on the subscription to make a connection.<br>

 * **Error when creating service connection using Azure ML: "Failed to create an app in Azure Active Directory"**

     Ensure that you have sufficient permissions to create an Azure Active Directory Application.
-[Refer to this document](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory?context=azure/active-directory/users-groups-roles/context/ugr-context).
+[Refer to this document](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory?context=azure/active-directory/users-groups-roles/context/ugr-context).<br>

 * **Unable to connect to another GIT Repo from Pipeline: "Git clone failed with the error code 128"**

-    Create another **[external Git service connection](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-extgit)** and provide the right the username and password.
+    Create another **[external Git service connection](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-extgit)** and provide the right the username and password.<br>

 * **Unable to generate a Service Principal for data factory using powershell script**

     If the issue is related to the Service Principal permission in AAD, Service Principal by default has no permission to read AAD data.
-In such cases, assign the [Directory Readers](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#directory-readers) role to the Service Principal used in Azure DevOps.
+In such cases, assign the [Directory Readers](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#directory-readers) role to the Service Principal used in Azure DevOps.<br>

 ## **Recommended Documents**